I am an economist at the International Monetary Fund, North American Division.

 In June 2020, I coordinated IMF Research Dept.'s internal global forecast.
 This historical forecast was a response to the Covid-19 crisis, quantifying the role of domestic disruptions, global trade and financial spillovers, and effects of fiscal and financial policies in an internally-consistent framework of IMF's G20 model.
 Underlying the domestic disruptions forecast layer was the IMF's Pandemic Impact Framework, I developed early in March 2020.

-Before joining the IMF RES, I had the opportunity to work and build models with the modeling and analytical teams of the Czech Ministry of Finance, the European Central Bank (NAWM team), and especially at the Czech Ministry of Finance.
+Before joining the IMF Research Dept., I had the privilege to work and build models with the teams at the Czech National Bank, the European Central Bank (NAWM team), and at the Czech Ministry of Finance.